MJanasch/ThermoCup/README.md

 ### 5. Metabolite variability analysis and metabolite sampling preparation

 ##### Scripts:
-'ThermoCup_II_MDF_EVA_DataOut.m' - script similar to 'ThermoCup_II_EnumerateEFMs.m', with addition of the variability analysis.
-Loops through all EFMs, determines MDF and performs metabolite variability analysis and saves all data in .txt files to be used as input for metabolite sampling and for 'ThermoCup_AS2_TransformMetRanges.m'.
+`ThermoCup_II_MDF_EVA_DataOut.m` - script similar to `ThermoCup_II_EnumerateEFMs.m`, with addition of the variability analysis.
+Loops through all EFMs, determines MDF and performs metabolite variability analysis and saves all data in .txt files to be used as input for metabolite sampling and for `ThermoCup_AS2_TransformMetRanges.m`.
 Needs to be run for each substrate seperately.

-Requires Support scripts:
+Requires Support scripts: \
-'Support/ThermoCup_ReadExcel.m'
+'Support/ThermoCup_ReadExcel.m' \
 'Support/ThermoCup_MDF.m'
 'Support/ThermoCup_SolveLP_MDF.m'
 'Support/ThermoCup_CalculateTransportEnergy.m'